damned/avros-vis/README.md

 The project is a mix of manual spiking and some test-driven components.

+The details of what's being done are tracked in [todo.txt](todo.txt)

 If working on glitch, tests can be run by visiting here:

 [https://tilt-viz.glitch.me/tests.html](https://tilt-viz.glitch.me/tests.html)